lynnfaraday/aresmush.com/tutorials/code/ports.md

 * The **WebSocket Port** lets the Web Portal establish a two-way WebSocket connection between the game and the web browser.
 This allows for asynchronous notifications like new activity in a scene or a new mail message arriving.
 It is also the basis for the 'Play' screen web client.
 * The **Web Portal Port** (aka HTTP Connection) is simply the port where the web server (nginx/Apache/etc.) is hosting the website.
 Typically this will be the standard HTTP port 80, but you can configure the web server however you want.

+{% tip %}
-{% include tip.html content="WebSockets are sometimes blocked by firewalls or security software, which is why this method is not used for all Web Portal queries.
-It's helpful, but don't rely on it too much." %}
+WebSockets are sometimes blocked by firewalls or security software, which is why this method is not used for all Web Portal queries.
+It's helpful, but don't rely on it too much.
+{% endtip %}